Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "I want you to make first contact.
 I won’t order it, you deserve a less... stressful life.
 But."

 Suddenly, the enjoyable hunting ordeal made much more sense.
-Daar wanted to see if Garaaf could hack the upcoming field work, could adapt quickly to novel situations…observe his interactions with Naydra...
+Daar wanted to see if Garaaf could hack the upcoming field work, could adapt quickly to novel situations... observe his interactions with Naydra...

 Clever.

 Garaaf tilted his head as Naydra returned with the tea.
-"First contact is… a little outside of my field."
+"First contact is... a little outside of my field."

 "There are very few who can claim to be an expert," Naydra said.
-"Mother Shoo and her partners, a Human named Daniel Hurt… and that, frankly, is the end of the list, unless you count *another* Human by the name of Kevin Jenkins.
+"Mother Shoo and her partners, a Human named Daniel Hurt... and that, frankly, is the end of the list, unless you count *another* Human by the name of Kevin Jenkins.
 You see the problem."

 Garaaf duck-nodded.
 "None of them are Gaoian."